garlic-flavor/DMDScript/README.md

   test262 assumes that the encoding is UTF16.
 And illegal Unicode sequences are permitted sometimes.
   Otherwise, DMDScript choose UTF8 and any illegal Unicode sequences are not permitted as dmd is.
   So, some codes are not compatible with another implementation of ECMAScript.
-  For Example, the length of a surrogate pair is not 2 but 1.
+  For example, the length of a surrogate pair is not 2 but 1. this may change.

 * ~~__CESU8__~~
   ~~I introduced CESU-8 as an internal representation of a string.~~